 The average adult’s weight is made up of about two per cent calcium.
 Most of this is found in the skeleton and teeth – the rest is stored in the tissues or blood.
 Calcium is vital for healthy teeth and bones.
 It also plays a crucial role in other systems of the body, such as the health and functioning of nerves and muscle tissue.

-According to the Australian Nutrition Survey, about 90 per cent of women and 70 per cent of children do not achieve the recommended dietary intake (RDI) for calcium.
+According to the most recent Australian Nutrition Survey data published in 1995, about 90 per cent of women and 70 per cent of children do not achieve the recommended dietary intake (RDI) for calcium.
 It is much better to get calcium from foods than from calcium supplements.
 Be guided by your doctor about whether you need additional supplements.
-Too much calcium (2,000mg or more) from supplements may cause other health problems.
+Too much calcium (2,000 mg or more) from supplements may cause other health problems.

 The role of calcium

 - regulating muscle functioning, such as contraction and relaxation

 - enzyme function.

 Calcium and dairy food